 - The new Pandemic Electronic Benefit Transfer Program (P-EBT) will help Maryland households with children who temporarily lost access to free or reduced-price school meals due to pandemic-related school closures.
 Learn more.

-- Approximately 427,000 children in Maryland will benefit from the program for a combined value of over $49 million in estimated benefits.
-Each student will receive $5.70 per day that schools are closed due to the pandemic – about $114 a month to help put food on the table.
+- Approximately 467,000 children in Maryland will benefit from the program for a value of over $49 million per month in estimated benefits.
+Each student will receive $5.70 per day that schools are closed due to the pandemic – about $370 total (March, April, May and June) to help put food on the table.

 - All Maryland students that qualify for free or reduced-price school meals are eligible for P-EBT benefits.
 All students at Community Eligibility Provision (CEP) schools are eligible for P-EBT.
 (In CEP schools, ALL students receive free breakfast and lunch.)